Appcircle: Appcircle.io Mobile CI/CD Platform

 Appcircle is a Continuous Integration and Continuous Delivery platform specific for mobile app development.
-As a CI/CD platform, it enables developers to automate their mobile app build, sign and deployment processes and it also provides in-browser mobile device emulator/simulators for iOS and Android.
-For automation and application lifecycle management, it uses a workflow-based system where developers can configure steps with a visual interface and add steps from a component marketplace.
+As a mobile CI/CD platform, it enables developers to automate their mobile app build, sign and deployment processes.
+For automation and application lifecycle management, it uses a workflow-based system where developers can configure steps with a visual interface and add steps from a component marketplace called integrations.